 Your IBS is like a warning light saying “you’re going too far”.

 The problem is, we don’t really know what to do about it.
 Generally doctors and specialists do not understand that your body is reflecting the need to discover and address the IBS triggers that are keeping your IBS in motion.
 Those trigger situations that rattle your nervous system every time you run into them, creating overload and IBS symptoms.
+That’s where your IBS can get worse.

-Does IBS get worse over time?
+Can IBS get worse over time?
 And stay worse?

 Well it can do – but by the end of this article, you will know how to avoid that.
 As you continue to try to block out the signs of overload and keep going as usual, your body gets even more overloaded.